smartgeber Logo

 Antwort der Redaktion

-Knowing your Linux package type is essential because it dictates how you install and manage software.
-DEB packages are typically used by Debian-based distributions like Ubuntu, while RPM packages are used by Red Hat-based distributions like Fedora.
-Each package type has its own set of tools and commands for installation and management.
+Linux package types are essentially formats for distributing software.
+DEB packages are used by Debian-based distributions like Ubuntu, while RPM packages are used by Red Hat-based distributions like Fedora and CentOS.
+Each package type has its own package manager, which is a tool that automates the process of installing, upgrading, configuring, and removing software packages.

-The first step in identifying your Linux package type is to determine your distribution.
+The first step in identifying your Linux package type is to check which distribution you are using.
 You can do this by running the following command in your terminal:

 dpkg --version